 Congrats!
 Your offer was accepted, ratified, and you're now officially under contract.
-From this point, settlement typical occurs between 30-45 days later.
+From this point, settlement typically occurs between 30-45 days later.
 During this time and depending on the terms of the contract, you'll have several contingencies to remove.
-The most common contracts contain a home inspection, appraisal and financing contingency.
+The most common contracts contain a home inspection, appraisal, and financing contingency.

 After all the contingencies have been removed, it's smooth sailing towards settlement.
 At least three days before settlement, you will be delivered closing disclosures.
 These disclosures will provide an overview of the purchase that includes sales price, loan amount, credits, taxes, and closing costs.
-Typically on the day of settlement is the final walk through to make sure your new property is being delivered in the agreed upon condition.
-If everything meets your standards, settlement will typically take 1 hour where a settlement agent will walk you through your closing documents and have you sign off on them.
+Typically on the day of settlement is the final walk-through to make sure your new property is being delivered in the agreed-upon condition.
+If everything meets your standards, the settlement will typically take 1 hour where a settlement agent will walk you through your closing documents and have you sign off on them.
 You'll want to keep copies of these forms for tax purposes!

 Finally, celebrate!
 You're now a proud homeowner - and it's time to pop a bottle of champagne!!